MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/01-explore-ml.md

     Each cluster represents a group of customers with similar spending habits.

-> **Note**: The applications used in this exercise are *simulations* - there are no actual machine learning models behind them and the features have been simplified.
-However, they're based on real models that were trained and tested using [Azure Machine Learning](https://azure.microsoft.com/products/machine-learning/){:target="_blank"} - a platform for machine learning model development, deployment, and management.
+> **Note**: The applications used in this exercise use machine learning models that are simple, and based on a small set of data features.
+In a real scenario, data scientists can use a range of machine learning frameworks with platforms like [Azure Machine Learning](https://azure.microsoft.com/products/machine-learning/){:target="_blank"} to develop, deploy, and manage machine learning models.